Joseph Palmer

 Thru-hikers walking long distances often rely on pitstops in small towns to replenish their supplies.
 During Covid lockdowns, however, such interactions were discouraged.
 As a workaround, Dower asked people already in her “pandemic pod” to meet her with supplies along the way.
 In doing so, she realized that she was also inadvertently setting the conditions for a “supported fastest known time” attempt.

 A quick explanation – attempts at a trail’s fastest known time (FKT) are where long-distance hikers can engage their competitive side.
 A database of FKT speed records, managed by Outside magazine, updates and verifies attempts daily, organizing them by several variables.
-Dower’s recent record, for example, was achieved while working with a team and travelling northward along the trail.
+Dower’s recent record, for example, was achieved while working with a team and travelling southward along the trail.
 In addition to setting the record in this specific category, Dower’s run is also the fastest overall Appalachian Trail thru-hike regardless of support-type or direction of travel.

 Despite never attempting an FKT previously, Covid restrictions and helpful friends meant that Dower could easily adapt her pitstops on the Mountain-to-Sea Trail to maximise her efficiency.
 So, she decided to also attempt the FKT.
 Although inarguably a success – in the frequently updating world of FKTs, Dower still holds the Mountain-to-Sea Trail’s female FKT – it wasn’t enjoyable.